mmtn/deposition-molecular-dynamics/README.rst

 .. note::

-    To run the software in parallel you can specify a `command_prefix` in the settings such as `mpiexec`.
-This will be prepended to each call to the software by subprocess.
+    To run the software in parallel you can specify a `command_prefix` in the settings such as "`mpiexec`".
+This will be prepended to the command for every molecular dynamics simulation.

 Usage